Updated May 10th, 2019

 When you give a real estate agent the exclusive right to sell your home, this doesn’t mean that there won’t be any other agents involved in the process.
 Your agent is the listing agent, which means that it’s her job to let other agents know about your property, so they, in turn, can showcase it to their clients.

 What the name does mean is that whoever ends up selling the home, whether it be to a client your Realtor found or to someone you discovered yourself, the agent still earns a commission on the sale.

 Because of this, this is the most common type of listing agreement, and often the only kind of competent listing agent will accept because there is a reasonable expectation of profit on the time and effort she puts into marketing and selling your home.

 In most markets, an Exclusive Right to Sell listing lasts either 90 or 120 days, at the end of which if the property hasn’t sold, the seller has a choice of relisting with the same agent or collaborating with a different one for the sale.
 A third option would be to enter into a 180-day listing with an unconditional cancellation clause after 90 or 120 days.

 A Multiple Listing Service is one of the essential types of marketing for listing agents and their access to it should be a real incentive for participating in one.
-The service, sometimes known as an MLS, sends out listing information and property photos to members working with compatible buyers.
+The MLS sends out listing information and property photos to members working with compatible buyers.
 MLS members can submit Exclusive Agency and Exclusive Right to Sell listings.

 FSBO listings have a huge handicap on the market because those with an MLS membership have hundreds of homes to show, while “for sale by owner” sellers only have one.